magnawhale/capstone_project/README.md

     <img src="images/tw_histograms.png" width=90% class="center">
 </p>

 Lastly, and probably my favorite, is utilizing the [Scattertext](https://github.com/JasonKessler/scattertext "Scattertext github") library to make a beautiful, interactive, and searchable graph of the Twitter data.
 This library actually generates an HTML file to display the graphs, and with a corpus as large as mine the HTML files average 30Mb apiece which results in load times of around 5-10 minutes in a web browser.
 The library was designed for small to medium size datasets, not my monstrosities, but the results are nevertheless worth the wait.
 The visualization is interactive (mouse-over each data point and an informative tooltip appears) and is keyword-searchable.
-On top of that, selecting a keyword also displays numerous categorical (postive/negative) occurences of the word below the graph to contextualize how it is commonly used in each scenario.
+On top of that, selecting a keyword also displays numerous categorical (positive/negative) occurrences of the word below the graph to contextualize how it is commonly used in each scenario.
 I can immediately see that this library has great potential to be advantageous to academic researchers, particularly in the fields of literature, history, political science, and much more.

 <p align="center">
     <img src="images/tw_nowords_scattertext.png" width=95% class="center">